-Snorkel for Turtles
+Swim and Snorkel with Turtles

 On the right side of Laniakea Beach, there is a small, rocky area where you can snorkel and try to see a few turtles.
 In my experience, this is much less successful than spotting turtles on the sand.
 But if you really want to see turtles swimming in the water, this isn’t a bad place to do that.

 To sum it all up, everything you can do at Laniakea Beach has to do with the lovely turtles who come to visit.